vertical-knowledge/jsocrud/README.md

 #jsocrud [![Build Status](https://travis-ci.org/vertical-knowledge/jsocrud.svg?branch=master)](https://travis-ci.org/vertical-knowledge/jsocrud)
 Perform crud operations within a JavaScript object using a string representation of the path at which you wish perform operations.

-Disclaimer: This module wraps eval() with RegExp validation on string paths.
-Use at your own risk.
+Warning: This module wraps eval().
+While there is regex validation in place on paths and a few thought-through test cases in the unit tests, *PASSING UNTRUSTED INPUTS AS PATHS TO THE FUNCTIONS IN THIS MODULE IS NOT RECOMMENDED*.

 View the [wiki](https://github.com/vertical-knowledge/jsocrud/wiki/JSOCRUD.API) for function documentation.